Having more fun than a human being should be allowed to have.

 We know they've made it all up.

-It is a pure unadulterated hoax.
+It is a pure, unadulterated hoax.

-And now Phil Jones, the head honcho at the East Anglia Climate Research Unit has stepped down amidst the controversy while an investigation ensues.
+And now Phil Jones, the head honcho at the East Anglia Climate Research Unit, has stepped down amidst the controversy while an investigation ensues.

-Uh what else do we have?
+What else do we have?

-UK telegraph climate change.
+Climate change again, UK Telegraph climate change.

 This is the worst scientific scandal of our generation.